JOMC/JOMC/jomc-cli/src/main/assembly/README.txt

   ${pom.description}

-  See the output of 'jomc --help'.
+  See the output of the 'jomc' application.